la2050/archive/_organizations/office-of-exposition-park-management.md

       https://challenge.la2050.org/entry/exposition-park-a-gateway-and-a-destination
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      The Office of Exposition Park Management coordinates park activities and infrastructure improvements in the Expo Park neighborhood.
 title: Office of Exposition Park Management
-uri: /organizations/office-of-exposition-park-management/
 extrapolated_project_ids:
   - '6102169'
 project_titles_from_extrapolated_project_ids:
-  - 'Exposition Park: A Gateway and a Destination'
-project_titles:
-  - 'Exposition Park: A Gateway and a Destination'
-project_titles_from_project_ids:
   - 'Exposition Park: A Gateway and a Destination'
 original_project_titles:
   - 'Exposition Park: A Gateway and a Destination'